carlomerola/AI_Mathematical_Methods/README.md

   * Implemenation of *Stochastic Gradient Descent* Algorithm with *Logistic Regression* for Binary Classification

 - 📓**Homework4**:
-  * Implementation of *Maximun Likelihood Estimation* and *Maximum a Posteriori* Algorithms for parameters estimation in Polynomial Regression.
+  * Implementation of *Maximun Likelihood Estimation* and *Maximum a Posteriori* Algorithms for parameters estimation in Polynomial Regression